“Evolutionary adaptation of quantitative traits: some mathematical models and recent advances”

 Understanding the interplay between mutation, selection, interaction with a structured environment, and the role of such evolutionary mechanisms in the adaptation of species is a major objective of evolutionary biology theory.
 Such phenomena have been formalized mathematically since the early stages of the development of this field.

 In this talk, I will present some mathematical models from quantitative genetics, a theory in evolutionary biology that investigates the evolution of continuously varying characters (traits).
 I will present some new progress in this field in a regime of small genetic variance, often called "weak selection" in the biological literature, using recently developed mathematical tools.
 The mathematical studies in this presentation are centered around the asymptotic analysis of non-local partial differential equations.
-The techniques developed within this framework allow to study various scenarios, for instance considering temporal or spatial environmental structures, or different reproduction modes.
+The techniques developed within this framework allow us to study various scenarios, for instance considering temporal or spatial environmental structures, or different reproduction modes.

 Receive a weekly summary of the UM agenda

-* By entering your e-mail address you agree to receive the weekly UM agenda summary by e-mail and you acknowledge our privacy policy.
-You can unsubscribe at any time using the unsubscribe link or by contacting us by e-mail.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.